YimenAraya-Ajoy/YimenAraya-Ajoy.github.io/_pages/b-vision.md

 quantitative genetics to study evolution in a social context.
 Based on this work, I identified key assumptions of quantitative genetic models that precluded studying its consequences on population dynamics.
-As part of my postdoctoral work I thus combined quantitative genetics models of social evolution with evolutionary demography to address this gap.
-This work laid the foundation for my current work aiming to understand how phenotypic evolution affects population growth rates, and how these changes can feeback to modify selection pressures through its effects on competitive regimes (eco-evolutionary feedabacks).
-My current work is funded on a young research talent grant from NFR, that is aimed to understand the social factors that shape the eco-evolutionary dynamics of populations and its long term persistence.
+As part of our postdoctoral work I thus combined quantitative genetics models of social evolution with evolutionary demography to address this gap.
+This work laid the foundation for our current work aiming to understand how phenotypic evolution affects population growth rates, and how these changes can feeback to modify selection pressures through its effects on competitive regimes (eco-evolutionary feedabacks).
+Our current work is funded on a young research talent grant from NFR, that is aimed to understand the social factors that shape the eco-evolutionary dynamics of populations and its long term persistence.